Kieran27/Kieran27/README.md

 <h1> Hi There 👋🏽 </h1>

 <p>
   Hi I'm <Strong>Kieran Singh</strong>.
 I like building things.
-I started my programming journey last December and I've been enthralled by it since, even if there's been a few (well, a lot) of hiccups and challenges along the way.
-Currently, I'm trying to learn as much as I can about FrontEnd Development and am getting comfortable with React.
+I started my programming journey last December and I've been enthralled by it since, even if there's been a few of hiccups and challenges along the way.
+Currently, I'm trying to learn as much as I can about FrontEnd Development and have recently begun to understand React more comprehensively.

   I <strong>love</strong> the challenge programming offers and the drive it provides to constantly improve, learn new things and above all try new things.
 </p>